ronellsicat/DxR/README.md

 DxR makes it easy to create Data-driven graphics in xR (Virtual/Augmented Reality) using the Unity game engine and Microsoft's Mixed Reality ecosystem.
 Inspired by [Vega-Lite](https://vega.github.io/vega-lite/), DxR uses concise declarative JSON syntax to generate interactive visualizations in immersive environments.

 ## Example
+Given the succint JSON specification on the left, DxR generates the visualization on the right which can be placed in both AR and VR environments.
 ![Example](Docs/example.png)

 ## Quick Start Guide